Kolterdyx/mcbasic/README.md

 These are some of the quirks of the language that you should be aware of.
 They may be fixed in the future.

 - **No global scope**: Only functions can be declared at the top level.
 Variables must be declared inside functions.
+Variables are scoped to the function they are declared in.
 - **No type inference**: The compiler does not infer the type of variable from its value.
 - **No type casting**: You cannot cast a variable from one type to another.
 - **Recursive functions**: Recursive functions have not been thoroughly tested and may not work as expected.